marwask/bike-power-meter/README.md

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/10.jpg" height="200" />

 # Known Issues
-Strain gauges with HX711 are very sensitive for temperature changes.
+Strain gauges with HX711 are very sensitive to temperature changes.
 Their behavior is similar to thermometer and during some time overall offset should be corrected or recalculated.
-Unfortunately there isn't obvious correlation and we couldn't increase or decrease offset with exact temperature change.
+Unfortunately, there isn't obvious correlation and we couldn't increase or decrease offset with exact temperature change.

 # Tests
-According to stationary tests based on transmission over USB cable there is around 70-80Hz sampling rate.
+According to stationary tests based on transmission over USB cable, there is around 70-80Hz sampling rate.
 Debug transmission over Bluetooth is slower and has around 40Hz.
 In order to analyze and debug live data, there is additional software which allows recording and showing results.
 These python scripts can operate on any Linux based machine (computer, Raspberry Pi) with Bluetooth LE support.

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/live_data.png" height="200" />